Monday, April 8, 2013

 As yet, Lenny Dykstra, whom the Mets foolishly traded for Samuel in 1989, has not been honored.
-Since "Nails" is now a convicted felon, and faces as much as 80 years in prison, and has yet another trial upcoming, his induction is not likely to come anytime soon.
-But, just as some members of the '86 Mets have been honored in the Mets Hall of Fame, so, too, are a pair of '93 "Macho Row" Phils honored: Darren Daulton and John Kruk.
+Since "Nails" is now a convicted felon, and is now in prison for up to 3 years, his induction is not likely to come anytime soon.
+But, just as some members of the '86 Mets have been honored in the Mets Hall of Fame, so, too, are a pair of '93 "Macho Row" Phils honored.
+The honorees are as follows:

 On the other side of this wall is a history of the Phils’ former home fields: Recreation Park, 1883 to 1886; National League Park, 1887 to 1894 when it burned down; Baker Bowl, built on the site of National League Park in 1895 and abandoned in 1938; Shibe Park, built for the A’s in 1909, the Phils moved in during the 1938 season, renamed Connie Mack Stadium in 1952, the A’s left after 1954 and the Phils did so after 1970; and Veterans Stadium, 1971 to 2003.